JordanJ99/Jordan-Projects/README.md

 # Jordan-Projects
-Html5 website and other OOP programming projects
+Html5 website and some OOP projects